 Apple cider vinegar contains as much as 5 to 6 percent acetic acid.
 While white vinegar contains 5 to 10 percent acetic acid, and the results are the same in comparison, they both have a pH of 2-3.

-Other vinegars offer the same pH level even though they have different tastes, such as balsamic vinegar, and red wine vinegar.
+Other vinegars offer the same pH level, even though they have different tastes.
+It is examples like balsamic vinegar and red wine vinegar.

 Conclusion

-After research and examination of ACV was made, it was found that the pH level fell between 2 and 3 and this was classified as an acidic substance.
-This level of acidity plays an important role in providing health benefits but there are also side effects if consumed improperly.
+After research and examination of ACV was conducted.
+It was found that the pH level fell between 2 and 3, and this was classified as an acidic substance.
+This level of acidity plays an important role in providing health benefits, but there are also side effects if consumed improperly.

 Is Apple Cider Vinegar Acidic?